Aircon Troubleshooting · Singapore · Updated July 2026

 From most to least common in Singapore homes.

 The most common cause.
-When refrigerant leaks out, the system runs but can’t carry heat away — so air feels weak or only slightly cool.
+When the gas leaks out, the system runs but can’t carry heat away — so air feels weak or only slightly cool.
 Often paired with ice on the copper pipes or a hissing sound.

 A dirty filter or mould-caked indoor coil blocks airflow, so cold air can’t get out.
 Common in Singapore’s humidity if the unit hasn’t been deep-cleaned in a while.